Hough End Hall: History and restoration

 Over the years the house has been considerably altered, with new windows and structural alterations.
 The original oak nail-studded back door is now inside the house, and a five-light window on the return of the staircase bay is built up and can only be seen from inside.
 The house has previously been used as a toolhouse, a blacksmith's shop and a farmhouse.
 The interior had been stripped of its original oak fittings by the 20th century; a handsome staircase at the east end of the house was removed by Lord Egerton to Tatton Hall.
 Restoration in the later 20th century proved controversial.

-In 1917 some of the lands of the Hough End estate lying to the north-east of the hall, and north of the Midland Railway line, were taken over by the War Department for use as Alexandra Park Aerodrome until closure in 1924; it is now used as a public recreational space.
+In 1917 some of the lands of the Hough End estate lying to the north-east of the hall, and north of the Midland Railway line, were taken over by the War Department for use as Alexandra Park Aerodrome until its closure in 1924; it is now used as a public recreational space.